UnitTestBot/UTBotJava/docs/RD for UnitTestBot.md

 2. `Engine process` — the process where the test generation engine executes.
 3. `Instrumented process` — the process where concrete execution takes place.

 These processes are built on top of the [Reactive distributed communication framework (Rd)](https://github.com/JetBrains/rd) developed by JetBrains.
-Understanding Rd is crucial for understanding UnitTestBot, so we briefly describe this library here.
+Rd plays a crucial role in UnitTestBot machinery, so we briefly describe this library here.

 To gain an insight into Rd, one should grasp these Rd concepts:
 1. Lifetime